What is coronavirus?

 Clean and disinfect frequently touched surfaces and objects, such as toys, mobile phones, and doorknobs.Disinfect your glasses with alcohol* twice daily.
 You can also wear lightly tinted sunglasses for extra protection. (*Alcohol may cause surface coating of glasses to wear off)

-Practise safe distancing and stay at least one metre away from a person who is sick.Minimise close contact with people who are unwell; refrain from visiting places or attending events with large crowds.
+Stay at least one metre away from a person who is sick.Minimise close contact with people who are unwell; refrain from visiting places or attending events with large crowds.

 Defer all overseas travel.
 If you travelled overseas, monitor your health closely two weeks upon return to Singapore.
 Seek medical attention promptly if you feel unwell, and inform the doctor your travel history.